Fuzzy Labeling Semantics for Quantitative Argumentation

-The following notion states that the acceptability degree should be as low as reasonably possible in a \emph{grounded fuzzy labeling}.
+In the following, we refine several widely studied classical semantics, including grounded, preferred, semi-stable and stable, by imposing constraints such as maximality or minimality on complete semantics.

+We now refine classical grounded semantics, which is characterized by minimal accepted arguments and is generally considered as the least questionable semantics. \emph{Grounded fuzzy labeling} states that the set of acceptability arguments should be minimal among all complete fuzzy labelings.

-\begin{defn} A fuzzy labeling $F\!
-Lab$ is \emph{grounded} iff $F\!
-Lab$ is a complete fuzzy labeling whose ${F\!
-Lab}^a$ is minimal w.r.t. fuzzy set inclusion. \end{defn}
+\begin{defn}[Grounded Fuzzy Labeling] $F\!
+Lab$ is a \emph{grounded fuzzy labeling} iff it is a complete fuzzy labeling where ${F\!
+Lab}^a$ is minimal (w.r.t. fuzzy set inclusion) among all complete fuzzy labelings. \end{defn}

-From Lemma \ref{lemma1}, we have the following proposition. \begin{prop} Let $F\!
-Lab$ be a fuzzy labeling of FAS $\langle\mathcal{A},\mathcal{R}\rangle$.
-Then the following statements are equivalent: \begin{enumerate} \item $F\!Lab$ is a complete fuzzy labeling where ${F\!
+The following proposition can be easily derived from Lemma \ref{lemma1}. \begin{prop} The following statements are equivalent: \begin{enumerate} \item $F\!Lab$ is a complete fuzzy labeling where ${F\!
 Lab}^a$ is minimal (w.r.t. fuzzy set inclusion) among all complete fuzzy labelings; \item $F\!Lab$ is a complete fuzzy labeling where ${F\!
-Lab}^r$ is minimal (w.r.t. fuzzy set inclusion) among all complete fuzzy labelings; \item $F\!Lab$ is grounded. \end{enumerate} \end{prop}
+Lab}^r$ is minimal (w.r.t. fuzzy set inclusion) among all complete fuzzy labelings; \item $F\!Lab$ is a grounded fuzzy labeling. \end{enumerate} \end{prop}

-The following notion states that the acceptability degree should be as high as reasonably possible in a \emph{preferred fuzzy labeling}.